niederme/prototypes/README.md

 ***

 ### Compile for Github Pages
 Github pages have to be served out of the root folder, but Harp deletes the root on compile.
 So we will compile into a directory, and then move it to the root.
+(This first cleans up the root directory.)

 	$ 	make dev

+	# Clean up
 	rm -Rf *.html
 	rm -Rf ./css
 	rm -Rf ./js

+	# Compile and move into place
 	harp compile ./_harp ./www
 	mv -fv ./www/* ./
 	rm -R ./www